 Lesson #2 Pick and Stick With ONE Niche

 To be a truly successful writer, you can’t write about everything under the sun.
 You also can’t write about everything you feel like writing about.

 For example, a blog on traveling for people with serious permanent disabilities might sound interesting to you, but if the market is not large enough, it won’t work.

 Instead, you have to zero in on your niche, your Zone of Magic — the one topic you love and know about, and other people love and WANT TO know about.

 But there’s a strategy to finding profitable online niches:

 As Morrow teaches, there are well-established broader niche categories, and your particular niche MUST fall into one of them to be viable.
 The categories include:

 - Creative endeavors

 - …and more

-But how do you find these blogs?
+But how do you find these blogging leaders and influencers?